BanForFun/react-select-table/docs/core.md

 #### Internal actions

-In redux devtools, you may notice some other action types, namely `SET_EVENT_HANDLER` and `SET_COLUMN_COUNT`.
-These actions are dispatched internally and no action creators are provided, as to not create inconsistency between the props and the state.
+In redux devtools, you may notice some other action types, namely `TABLE_SET_COLUMN_COUNT`.
+These actions are dispatched internally.